 Get the Gold Medal Treatment at the U.S. Olympic Training Center in Colorado Springs

 We love the Olympic Games.
 For two weeks, the world comes together to watch the triumphs (and sometimes the tragedies) of the world’s elite athletes.
-We cannot wait for the Olympic Winter Games to begin this month in PyeongChang, South Korea.
+We enjoyed Olympic Winter Games to begin this year in PyeongChang, South Korea and we’re excited for the 2020 Summer Games in Tokyo.

 In order to prepare our family for the sport of sitting in front of a television for hours to watch athletes push their bodies, we visited the U.S. Olympic Training Center in Colorado Springs, Colorado.
 Here, we got insights into what it takes to train for the Olympics and took a gold medal tour of the training facility (yes, we had to have at least one sporty pun).